 This course is an introduction to the role of finance, the operating environment of the firm, analysis of financial statement information, present value concepts, risk, return, and valuation fundamentals.

-Prerequisite(s): BAC 102, ENG 122 and MAT 308 or MAT 301
+Prerequisite: BAC 102, ENG 122 and MAT 312 (prior to 2016-2017, MAT 308).

-FIN 306 3 credits Corporate Finance
+FIN 306 - Corporate Finance (3)

 Building on the fundamentals of financial management, the major emphasis of this course is on the cost of raising funds for projects (cost of capital) and major project decisions (capital budgeting).
 Additional topics include: working capital management, cash flow, inventory, and the proper distribution of debt and equity.

-Prerequisite(s): FIN 305 (or BFM 300 for OMA students only)
+Prerequisite: FIN 305 (or BFM 300 for OMA students only).

-FIN 308 3 credits Financial Economics and Instruments
+FIN 308 - Financial Economics and Instruments (3)

 This course explains the key elements of financial markets (and associated instruments) and their contribution to bringing together the suppliers and users of funds within the framework of national and international economics.
 It is assumed that the student has a basic understanding of managerial finance which includes present value and bond valuation techniques.
 The course will emphasize financial concepts and theories and apply them to "real-world" situations.
-Prerequisite(s): FIN 305

-Introduction to Global Derivatives
+FIN 309 - Introduction to Global Derivatives (3)

 This course is designed to provide students with the conceptual framework to develop an understanding of Derivative securities.
 Students will learn to understand the uses of derivatives while evaluating potential risks, opportunities, and hedging strategies.
-Topics include Options, Forwards, Futures, and Swaps Prerequisite(s): FIN 305
+Topics include Options, Forwards, Futures, and Swaps Prerequisite: FIN 305.

-FIN 310 3 credits Small Business Finance
+FIN 310 - Small Business Finance (3)

 This course links traditional topics in financial management to the unique needs of a small business from start-up to maturity.

 Starting with the development of a sound business plan, the small business needs include raising capital, managing that capital, evaluating opportunities from a financial perspective, and planning for growth.
 Topics include: working capital management, time value of money, financial statement analysis, budgeting and managing cash flow.